Stochastic quantization and holographic Wilsonian renormalization group of free massive fermion: Introduction

-Because the integrated out degree of freedom contributes the boundary action $S_B$ so it gives boundary condition to the bulk action for the region $r>\epsilon$.
-We perform variation of the bulk action and request the equations of motion for the bulk fields, total derivative terms appear and give the relation between conjugate momentum of the bulk field and the boundary effective action $S_B$ at $\epsilon$ boundary.
-By using the fact that the total action $S_{tot}$ is invariant under the choice of arbitrary $\epsilon$, taking derivative respect to $\epsilon$ gives evolution equation for $S_B$ and it is a flow equation in AdS space.
-From the definition of conjugate momentum at boundary, one can construct Hamiltonian by the Legendre transform of Lagrangian.
-The flow euqation can be written as a form of Hamilton-Jacobi equation \cite{1} ,
+Because the integrated degree of freedom contributes to the boundary action $S_B$, the boundary action gives boundary conditions for the bulk action in the region $r>\epsilon$.
+By using variation principle, the boundary condition appears as a form of the relation between the conjugate momentum of the bulk field and the boundary action.
+Moreover, by using the fact that the total action $S_{tot}$ is invariant under the choice of arbitrary cut-off $\epsilon$, taking derivative with respect to $\epsilon$ gives evolution equation for $S_B$.
+The evollution equation is called the flow equation of the boundary action.
+From the definition of the conjugate momentum at the $r=\epsilon$ boundary, one can construct Hamiltonian from the Legendre transformation of the Lagrangian.
+As a result, the flow equation could be written as a form of the Hamilton-Jacobi equation \cite{1} ,